AJGamesArchive/flash-cards-system/README.md

 - - This will run a **server** DEV build on: [localhost:80](http://localhost:80)

 ## Default Admin Login

+*The following account is seeded into the database upon migration.*

 - Username: **TestVar Admin**
 - Password: **TestVar@395012**